Raunil-Singh/Raunil-Singh/README.md

 ### Hi there 👋
+I am Raunil, a computer science student at NITK.
+You can find all my works over here.

 <!--
 **Raunil-Singh/Raunil-Singh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.